-Relatively few UK commuters cycle, yet everyone wins when they do.
-Here’s how to encourage your non-cycling staff to get on a bike.
+Everyone wins when an employee decides to commute by bike.
+Here’s how to encourage your non-cycling staff to get (back) on two wheels.

-Cycling to work is good for everyone.
 Cycle commuters enjoy better health and save money.
 Employers get happier, more productive staff.
-And there’s less air pollution and traffic congestion for us all.
-Despite this, it’s hard to convince people who haven’t been on a bike since childhood.
-You need to address the reasons your non-cycling staff don’t cycle.
+There’s less air pollution and traffic congestion for us all.
+Despite these positive points, it’s hard to convince people who haven’t been on a bike since childhood to convert to a cycle commute.

 Road safety concerns